-Note: Some of these abbreviations have been the subject of much discussion in the F# team, e.g. is it worth replacing List.hd with List.head, or by removing the function altogether and requiring the use of the operator (thus "breaking" with OCaml and Early F# practice).
-On the whole we have avoided making such superficial (and very irritating) changes to the functional programming core operators unless they bring a really substantial improvement to the experience of using the language.
-In the case of List.hd and List.tl the operators are used relatively rarely.
+Note: Some of these abbreviations have been the subject of much discussion in the F# team.
 Ultimately we decided we were willing to recognize the heritage of F# in cases such as this and just leave things as they are.

 Note: the use of abbreviations goes against .NET style guidelines.
-This tension is a difficult point to resolve, though ultimately our choice has been to tade towards succinctness and away from longer names and/or overloading.
+This tension is a difficult point to resolve, though ultimately our choice has been to lean towards succinctness and away from longer names and/or overloading.

 FSharp.Core – Basic Operators